Chat with us, powered by LiveChat ;

 Investors often consider direct property ownership as a way to have more control over their investment, including decisions on how the property is managed, renovated, or sold.
 However, it requires substantial upfront capital, making it less accessible for those with limited financial resources.
 This strategy is typically best suited for individuals with enough liquidity to cover the initial purchase costs and ongoing expenses like maintenance, property taxes, and insurance.

 Additionally, it works well for areas with strong rental markets or rapidly appreciating real estate.
 Investors seeking long-term capital gains, steady cash flow through rent, and the ability to leverage financing for potentially higher returns may find direct property ownership to be the right fit.
-However, it requires active management and is responsible for handling tenant issues, property upkeep, and market risks, especially if you're considering flipping homes.
+However, it requires active management and handles tenant issues, property upkeep, and market risks, especially if you're considering flipping homes.

 Pros